decred/dcrdocs/docs/wallets/decrediton/decrediton-setup.md

 1. The blockchain will now be scanned for any transactions belonging to this wallet.

-1. If you need to reconnect to your Voting Service Provider (VSP), you'll need to import your VSP's redeem script, as shown on the Tickets section on the [Using Decrediton](using-decrediton.md) page.
+1. If you need to reconnect to your Voting Service Provider (VSP), you'll need to re-import your VSP API key, as described in the Tickets section on the [Using Decrediton](using-decrediton.md) page.